Learn something new every day More Info... by email

 One difference between general practice and internal medicine is the education and training.
 General practitioners obtain their degree following the appropriate amount of college.
 Internists complete the same amount of education at a college, but then they must go through additional education under internal medicine.
 Both types of medical professionals can also be called hospitalists because they can practice in a hospital.

-Another difference between general practice and internal medicine is in the area of medical specialty and the patients.
+Another difference between these two areas is in the area of medical specialty and the patients.
 General practice treats patients of all ages from birth to elderly ages.
 Internal medicine, also called adult medicine, focuses on adult patients.
 An internist can treat or prevent the multi-system diseases that afflict adult patients.

 Although an internist can provide general practice care for adults, many internists have a specialty area that provides a difference between general practice and internal medicine.
 Common subspecialties are gynecology, cardiology, and gastroenterology.
 Internal medicine subspecialties may also include hematology, rheumatology, and pulmonology.
 General practice does not have areas of subspecialties.

 The two types of medical practices have the main goals of diagnosing, preventing, and treating illnesses and diseases that afflict people.
 General practice and internal medicine have different types of patients, but they both promote the wellness of people through physical examinations.
 General practice uses general testing, like blood tests and urine cultures, to determine the health of a patient.
 Internal medicine has the ability to use more comprehensive testing procedures, such as magnetic resonance imaging and ultrasounds, to find things a general practitioner may not have been able to see.
 When an internist is also used as an adult patient’s primary care physician, in many cases illnesses can be diagnosed more easily than if a patient had to see a general practitioner first.